franzhastrup/Udacity---Data-Analysis---Term-1/README.md

-# Udacity---Data-Analysis---Term-1
+# Udacity-Data-Analysis-Term-1-SQL
-Udacity Data Analysis Nanodegree Term 1 projects
+First mini-project in the Udacity Data Analysis Nanodegree using SQL to extract local and global temperatures.